Marc S. Ellenbogen: Early life and education

 He attended Heidelberg American High School- played Varsity soccer, ran Varsity cross-country and was elected student-body vice-president, then president.
 During university he was at the Maxwell School of Citizenship and Public Affairs at Syracuse University, both as an undergraduate and graduate student.
 There, Ellenbogen served as student government comptroller and speaker, as student representative to the Board of Trustees and as president of Lambda Chi Alpha fraternity.
-He later attended Magdalen College at the University of Oxford.
+Later he was at Magdalen College at the University of Oxford.